wpclevel/documentation/adjust-menu-settings.md

 3. Advanced tab
 {:toc}

-Once you have dragged-and-dropped the "Mega Menu" widget into a column or section, your screen may look like this:
+Once you have dragged-and-dropped the "Elemental Menu" widget into a column or a section, your screen may look like this:

 ![Elementor Mega Menu Widget]({{'/assets/images/elementor-mega-menu-widget.png' | absolute_url}})

-On the left side is Mega Menu control panel.
+On the left side is Elemental Menu control panel.
 There're tabs, sections and controls which allow you to adjust menu appearance however you want.
 Let's get down to the details:

 ## 1. Content tab